mental-design/mental-design.github.io/type/abc/models/notes_content.md

     <span style="font-weight:100">a</span>
 </div>

 Compressed weights could be created by defining how to decode each number for tall rectangular spaces.
-This systematic approach makes the changes between the weights smooth and continuous.
+This systematic approach makes changes between weights smooth and continuous.

 </div>
 <!-- Details End -->